Ben Franklin's World

 Each episode features a conversation with a professional historian.
 The goal of this project is to create wide, public awareness about the work of professional historians by providing convenient access to well-researched, scholarly history.

 Ben Franklin's World launched on October 7, 2014.
-Since that time, the show has grown from 288 downloads per month to over 160,000 downloads per month.
-Listeners have downloaded episodes over 2.3 million times.
+Since that time, listeners have downloaded episodes over 4 million times.

 In addition to being a weekly podcast, Ben Franklin's World is also a community of listeners and historians who interact with each other via e-mail, Twitter, and in a vibrant Facebook community called "Ben Franklin's World."